Helen (宏宇) Ding, Phd. Email & Phone Number

 A concise factual answer block for searchers comparing this professional profile.

-Helen (宏宇) Ding, Phd. is listed as Global Head of Restoration Economics at World Resources Institute, a company with 1471 employees, based in The Hague, South Holland, Netherlands.
+Helen (宏宇) Ding, Phd. is listed as Global Head of Restoration Economics at World Resources Institute, a with 1471 employees, based in The Hague, South Holland, Netherlands.
 AeroLeads shows a work email signal at wri.org and a matched LinkedIn profile for Helen (宏宇) Ding, Phd..

 Helen (宏宇) Ding, Phd. previously worked as Senior Economist Lead for Inclusive Development & Head, New Economics of Wellbeing and Distribution at World Resources Institute and Deputy Leader of Natural Capital Community of Practice for Europe & Asia at Deloitte.
 Helen (宏宇) Ding, Phd. holds Online Course Certificate, Successful Negotiation: Essential Strategies And Skills from University Of Michigan - Stephen M. Ross School Of Business.